-In an assessment that took place in 2013 and 2014, Lighting Global identified several key challenges associated with adapting and scaling the Lighting Global QA program during the coming years as the program continues to transition from a small scale effort that matched the needs of the early market to a larger program that involves increased testing volumes and engagement with greater numbers of people and institutions who rely on timely and trusted information from the program.
+In on-going assessments, Lighting Global has identified several key challenges associated with adapting and scaling the Lighting Global QA program during the coming years as the program continues to transition from a small scale effort that matches the needs of the early market to a larger program that involves increased testing volumes and engagement with greater numbers of people and institutions who rely on timely and trusted information from the program.
 To date, some measures have been taken to address key challenges that were identified, while other measures are under development.